Continuous-time reinforcement learning: ellipticity enables model-free value function approximation: Theoretical guarantees

 With the assumptions in place, we are ready to present our first main results.
 We start with the approximation guarantees of the projected fixed-point equations~\eqref{eq:projected-fixed-point}.
 To state the result, we need to impose a lower bound on the discount rate $\discount$:

 for a sufficiently large constant $c > 0$ depending on the regularity parameters.
-This lower bound ensures that the effective horizon of the RL problem is not too long.
-The dependence on the discretization stepsize $\stepsize$ is only logarithmic, and the effective horizon of the discrete-time MDP is still of order $\frac{1}{\stepsize \log (1/ \stepsize)}$.
-Using more technical arguments, it is possible to relax this condition to a constant lower bound on $\discount$, which we leave to future work.
+This lower bound ensures that the effective horizon of the RL problem is bounded by a constant.
+It is important direction of future work to extend the boundary on the discount rate to a wider range.

 Under this condition, we can bound the approximation error of the projected fixed-point solution $(\valuebar, \advFuncBar)$ by the best approximation errors achievable within the function classes $(\Fclass_v,\Fclass_q)$. \begin{theorem} Under \Cref{assume:coefficient-regularity,assume:ellipticity,assume:density-regularity,assume:function-class,assume:stability}, there exists a constant $c > 0$ depending on the regularity parameters, such that when the discount rate $\discount$ satisfies~\eqref{eq:discount-rate-lower-bound}, the solution $(\valuebar, \advFuncBar)$ to the projected fixed-point equation~\eqref{eq:projected-fixed-point} satisfies